mlpack/ensmallen/doc/optimizers.md

  * [Differentiable separable functions](#differentiable-separable-functions)

 ## MOEA/D-DE

 *An optimizer for arbitrary multi-objective functions.*
 MOEA/D-DE (Multi Objective Evolutionary Algorithm based on Decomposition - Differential Evolution) is a multi objective optimization algorithm.
 It works by decomposing the problem into a number of scalar optimization subproblems which are solved simultaneously per generation.
 MOEA/D in itself is a framework, this particular algorithm uses Differential Crossover followed by Polynomial Mutation to create offsprings which are then decomposed to form a Single Objective Problem.
-A diversity preserving mechanism is also employed which encourages a varied set of solution.
+A diversity preserving mechanism is also employed which encourages a varied set of solutions.

 #### Constructors

 * `MOEAD<`_`InitPolicyType, DecompPolicyType`_`>()`
 * `MOEAD<`_`InitPolicyType, DecompPolicyType`_`>(`_`populationSize, maxGenerations, crossoverProb,  neighborProb, neighborSize, distributionIndex, differentialWeight, maxReplace, epsilon, lowerBound, upperBound`_`)`